 The maturity ogive corresponds to females.
 Horse mackerel is a multiple spawner (ICES, 2008) and hence maturity ogives should be based on histological analysis of the gonads which provide a correct and precise means to follow the development of both ovaries and testes (Costa, 2009).
 Therefore, microscopical analysis of the gonads collected during the triennial AEPM/DEPM surveys for horse mackerel carried out in 2004, 2007 and 2010 (1st quarter of the year) were used to estimate the proportion of mature females at length.
-The proportion of mature females-at-age in 2004, 2007 and 2010 was obtained by applying to the length composition the quarterly catch agelength-key (ALK) of the same year.
+The proportion of mature females-at-age in 2004, 2007 and 2010 was obtained by applying to the length composition the quarterly catch age-length key (ALK) of the same year.
 A logistic model was fitted to the proportion mature-at-age by pooling together the data from the three surveys (Murta et al., 2011).
-The predicted proportion-at-age is given in the text table below (7+: age 7 and older fish) and was adopted by WKPELA for the assessment period (1992-2015).
+The predicted proportion-at-age is given in the text table below (7+: age 7 and older fish) and was adopted by ICES (2017a) for assessment.

-Age 0 1 2 3 4 5 6 7+ Proportion mature 0.0 0.0 0.36 0.82 0.95 0.97 0.99 1.0 smaller/younger fish (likely corresponding to the immature/maturing individuals) could not be collected (Costa et al., 2017).
+Age 0 1 2 3 4 5 6 7+ Proportion mature 0.0 0.0 0.36 0.82 0.95 0.97 0.99 1.0

+The maturity ogive could not be updated with the 2013 DEPM survey since, due to logistic problems, the adult samples were obtained by the commercial fleet and smaller/younger fish (likely corresponding to the immature/maturing individuals) could not be collected (Costa et al., 2017).
 The sampling strategy during future DEPM surveys will be adapted to allow accurate estimation of maturity ogives.
-The maturity ogive will be updated every three years if the proportion-at-age from data collected during the trienal DEPM surveys fell outside the confidence bounds (95%CI) of the current predicted values.
+The maturity ogive will be updated every three years if the proportion-at-age from data collected during the triannual DEPM surveys fell outside the confidence bounds (95%CI) of the current predicted values.